Yukitoshi12345/Employee-Tracker/README.md

 1. Run the application:

-Navigate to your project directory in the terminal and execute:
+- Navigate to your project directory in the terminal and execute 'npm start'.
-`
-npm start
-`

 2. Choose your action:
 The program will display a menu with options: